 In today’s modern selling landscape, there are a number of tools out in the marketplace that claim to improve your sales and marketing effectiveness.
 The two most popular technology investments for sales and marketing funnel management include CRM and marketing automation software.

 While the names alone imply inherent differences, more and more CRM and marketing automation solutions are adopting a holistic approach, offering tools for both sales and marketing teams.
 If you’re like many executives out there, this has you wondering if you really need both tools or if you can save budget by only investing in one or the other.

-But before you make a decision on whether to invest into a CRM or marketing automation, there are some things you need to know to avoid missing out on key benefits of each tool.
+But before you make a decision on whether to invest in a CRM system or marketing automation software, there are some things you need to know to avoid missing out on key benefits of each tool.

-First things first, let’s define what CRM and marketing automation are and explain the benefits of each tool.
+First things first, let’s define what both CRM and marketing automation are, and explain the benefits of each tool.